 Measure out 2 cups (1/2 liter) of the turkey broth for our tamale-making; use the rest for another purpose (such as making turkey noodle soup) or freeze it for another occasion.

-Prepare Corn Leave and Masa
+Prepare the Corn Leaves and Masa

 Place the corn leaves into a large container and cover them with hot water.
 Allow them to soak for an hour or so, until they are quite soft and pliable.
 Once they are ready, drain off the water.